-- 5.2.5 The roof was lined with Type 1F bituminous felt and suspended on a ridge beam, rafters and battens (Plate 6).
-The void was c.1.2 m high and c.
-400 mm of glass fibre insulation was present on the ceiling.
-No signs of bat presence were noted, however, occasional tears were present in the felt. - 5.2.6 The dwelling was considered to display a low level of bat roost suitability.
+- 5.2.5 The roof was lined with hessian backed Type 1F bituminous felt and suspended on a ridge beam, purlins, rafters and battens.
+The roof void was approximately 2 m high with c.
+400 mm of glass fibre insulation on the ceiling.
+No signs of bats were recorded from any location within the roof void or on the exterior of the dwelling.
+The bungalow's roof void was cobwebby, however, tears in the felt were noted. - 5.2.6 The dwelling was considered to display a low level of bat roost suitability.

 Plate 1.
-Eastern corner of dwelling
+Southeast corner of bungalow with garage on left of image

 Plate 2.
-Southern corner of dwelling
+West elevation of bungalow